 - We require references from the following individuals:

-- A Current Student Advisor or Apartment Manager: The perspective from someone currently in the role provides valuable insight.
-You will want to list the name and email address of a current SA or AM that can speak to your candidacy.
-It doesn’t have to be the SA or AM for your community, but it should be someone who knows you.
+- A Current Student Advisor: The perspective from someone currently in the role provides valuable insight.
+You will want to list the name and email address of a current SA that can speak to your candidacy.
+It doesn’t have to be the SA for your community, but it should be someone who knows you.
 If you do not currently live on campus, you can list a former SA or an additional independent reference instead.

 - Independent Reference: The second reference can be anyone outside of the Residence Life staff that can attest to your skills and character.
 This cannot be a family member or friend.
 Instead, think of people like previous supervisors at jobs you’ve held, teachers that advised a student organization, the leader in a service program you helped in, a professor at Truman that has gotten to know you, or anyone else who can provide an objective reference.

-- Ensure all contact information is accurate and that your references know to expect an email from Residence Life asking for their feedback on your candidacy for the SA position.
+- Ensure all contact information for references is accurate and that you have informed your references to expect an email from Residence Life asking for their feedback on your candidacy for the SA position.